khalyomede/gridsome-plugin-htaccess/README.md

   - **disableDirectoryIndex**: `Boolean` If set to true, will add a rule to disable the directory index.
 [Directory index Apache documentation](https://httpd.apache.org/docs/2.4/en/mod/mod_dir.html#directoryindex).
   - **disableServerSignature**: `Boolean` If set to true, will add a rule to prevent sending the server signature in each responses.
 [Server signature Apache documentation](https://httpd.apache.org/docs/2.4/en/mod/core.html#serversignature).
   - **featurePolicy**: `FeaturePolicy` A set of key-value pairs holding your feature policies.
 [Feature-Policy MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy).
+  - **fileExpirations**: `FileExpirations` An object that let you control how your file types should be cached by the browser.
+You can also set a default file cache.
+[ExpiresByType Apache documentation](https://httpd.apache.org/docs/2.4/en/mod/mod_expires.html#expiresbytype).
   - **forceHttps**: `Boolean` If set to true, will add a rule to force your users' browser to go to the HTTPS version of your web app.
   - **notCachedFiles**: `Array<string>` A list of file paths that you want to prevent from being cached by your users' browser.
   - **pingable**: `Boolean` If set to true, will add a rule to prevent to ping your domain.